 Type 2: Responses in the form of text or comments represent qualitative data.
-Being textual data, the comments given by each respondent are different, which might be direct and at times unvarnished.
-The qualitative data is collected through questions you asked to explain behavior, expectations, needs, experience and use cases.
-Try using QuestionPro – the ultimate feedback software online having inbuilt text analytic option.
+Being textual data, the explanations given by each respondent are different, which might be direct and at times frank.
+The qualitative information is collected through questions you asked to explain behavior, expectations, needs, experience, and use cases.
+Try using QuestionPro – the ultimate feedback software online having an inbuilt text analytic option.
 It can compile, categorize, and analyze the textual data to create reports, build graphs, derive insights, and show patterns or trends.

 Survey results can come in many forms and shapes.
 If a response tells about an unresolved issue, mark it as a tactical response to prevent further escalation.
 Apart from that, if a survey response provides an opinion or suggestion to improve, ensure to add it to the list of possible changes.

 Acting on the customer service feedback is not like changing the negative that has been there all the time.
 Instead, it is like being keen to learn why you failed to delight your customers in the first place or how can you improve.
 Taking ownership of the feedback and the quality feedback you received from your customers is the first step towards continuous improvement of the customer service in your organization.
-The key here is to act on the feedback or the insight you derived from the surveys if you fail to do so then you are repeating the same vicious cycle of discouraging your customers and customer service staff that is keen on improving.
+The key here is to act on the input or the insight you derived from the surveys if you fail to do so then you are repeating the same vicious cycle of discouraging your customers and customer service staff that is keen on improving.
 Here are the most important factors to consider while making decisions based on your customer service feedback report:

 - Determine what customers value most

-As a survey manager, it is your job to understand what customers feel is important for them.
+As a survey manager, it is your job to understand what customers feel is essential for them too.
 If many customers have similar views, then it is an indication that your product or service is missing a critical element that needs to be addressed immediately.
 Prepare a Management Information (MI) report detailing important outcomes and trends in the feedback survey.